simbleau/cddns/README.md

 ## 3.1 Overview
 **cddns** is a non-complicated DDNS tool for Cloudflare, only needing a Cloudflare API token and inventory file. cddns can be run in a container or installed locally as a CLI.

-To operate, cddns needs an inventory file, which can be generated or written manually.
+To operate, cddns needs an inventory file containing your DNS records ([What is a DNS record?](https://www.cloudflare.com/learning/dns/dns-records/)), which can be generated or written manually.
 For configuration, cddns takes the typical layered configuration approach: The config file is the base, which is superseded by environment variables, which are superseded by CLI arguments.

 ### 3.1.1 API Tokens
 cddns will need a valid Cloudflare API token to function ([How do I create an API token?](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)).